Capital District Transportation Authority: Saratoga Division

-Saratoga Springs routes operate from CDTA’s Schenectady Division and run seven days a week.
+Saratoga Springs routes operate from CDTA's Schenectady Division and run seven days a week.
 Before 2007, service was limited and operated out of the Uncle Sam Depot in Troy, with no direct connection to the rest of the CDTA network.
+Route 50 service was operated out of Schenectady with only one weekday AM and one weekday PM trip as far north as Ballston Spa.

-On July 2, 2007, Route 50 was expanded and began running hourly between Schenectady and Wilton Mall, with several local deviations.
+On July 2, 2007, Route 50 was expanded and began running hourly between Schenectady and Wilton Mall, with several local deviations including Rowland St and Geyser Rd in Milton.
 Service was centralized out of the Electric Depot in Schenectady.